MicrosoftDocs/win32/desktop-src/Fax/-mfax-opening-a-fax-from-the-outgoing-archive.md

 ---
-Description: 'The following Microsoft Visual Basic code example demonstrates how to retrieve a fax from the outgoing archive using the outgoing fax iterator.
-It also displays the fax''s properties and provides an option for deleting the fax.' ms.assetid: '072eb2cc-7fd9-4f8e-8583-44384357e708'
+Description: The following Microsoft Visual Basic code example demonstrates how to retrieve a fax from the outgoing archive using the outgoing fax iterator.
+It also displays the faxs properties and provides an option for deleting the fax. ms.assetid: 072eb2cc-7fd9-4f8e-8583-44384357e708
-title: Opening a Fax from the Outgoing Archive
+title: Opening a Fax from the Outgoing Archive ms.date: 05/31/2018 ms.topic: article ms.author: windowssdkdev ms.prod: windows
+ms.technology: desktop
 ---

 # Opening a Fax from the Outgoing Archive